connexcs/docs/docs/setup/integrations/portal.md

     Select which sections/features are displayed to your customers.

     !!! note "Override Options"
-    To override these options for specific customers, go to Management :material-menu-right: Customer :material-menu-right: [Choose Customer] :material-menu-right: Edit :material-menu-right: Config :material-menu-right: Portal Access.
+    To override these options for specific customers, go to **Management :material-menu-right: Customer :material-menu-right: [Choose Customer] :material-menu-right: Edit :material-menu-right: Config :material-menu-right: Portal Access**.
 Select items from the "Show" heading to force the feature to be displayed, or from the Hide options to stop it from being shown.

 === "Breakout"

-    Select which columns will display in the Report :material-menu-right: **Breakout Report**.
+    Select which columns will display in the **Report :material-menu-right: Breakout Report**.

 === "CDR"

-    Select which columns will display in the Management :material-menu-right: Customer :material-menu-right: [Choose Customer] :material-menu-right: **CDR Report**.
+    Select which columns will display in the **Management :material-menu-right: Customer :material-menu-right: [Choose Customer] :material-menu-right: CDR Report**.

 === "Advanced"